thomaskuestner/GadgetronControl/readme.md

 npm install
 npm start
 ```
-We implemented a litte authentification which is very insecure.
-It's just to make sure that a user get's a message if he is aware of deleting stuff.
+We implemented a small (but insecure) authentification to ensure a user message notification if anything is deleted.
 Username and password are both _admin_ by default but you are free to change them in the config.json.

 The project is ordered in the following folders:
 ```